Ryan485/1800_202430_DTC03/README.md

 # Project Title
+Learning Hub Ideas
 ## 1. Project Description
-An interface to annotate LearningHub content.
-Allows the user to keep track of the assignments or quizz, and gives an option to annotate on any text or figure on Learning hub if necessary.
+An app that allows the user to keep track of the assignments or quizz, and gives an option to annotate on any text or figure on Learning hub if necessary.

 ## 2. Names of Contributors
 List team members and/or short bio's here...